What you'll find on this page

 What to expect after your child's sound processor is switched on

-Over the next several months, your child will have a series of appointments with your hearing health professional to fine tune the sound processor's programs.
+Over the next several months, your child will have a series of appointments with your hearing health professional to fine tune the sound processor's programmes.
 This is to make sure your child's hearing performance is at its best.

 You'll also need to follow the guidelines for care and maintenance, which vary for each device.
 We offer many "how to" videos and our customer service team can answer your questions.